A good double jogging stroller is a lifesaver if you are a mother (or father) of two, who wants to enjoy running or jogging.

 The tire thread is thinner compared to Bob’s so it may not handle very rough or sandy terrains as well as Bob jogging stroller.

-The foot brake is easy to engage and disengage.
+The foot brake (the small red tab) is relatively easy to engage and disengage.
 But I feel that the bar design by Bob is still better and easier to use.

 The most common deal breaker for the Thule Urban Glide 2 Double stroller is the seats.
 The seats are not as deep nor as upright as BOB’s, so it may not fit older and larger toddlers comfortably.